-When you’re struggling every month to make progress on reducing credit card debt, it’s easy to grab at any solution that promises to ease the pain.
+When you’re struggling every month to reduce credit card debt, it’s easy to grab at any solution that promises to ease the pain.

 Slow down.
 There is a whole industry designed to relieve that problem.
 It’s called nonprofit debt consolidation and the keyword there is nonprofit.